Most probable paths for developed processes

-\begin{proposition} If $\check{\gamma}_t$ is a most probable path of $\check{x}_t$ starting at $\check{o}$ and not singular, then it is the projection of a solution $\gamma_t$ of \eqref{MPPu} starting at $o$ with $\lambda_0$ vanishing on~$\calV_o$. \end{proposition} \begin{proof} Since $\calH$ is parallel with respect to $\nabla$, this implies that $E^{\calV} = E \cap \calV$ is parallel from compatibility of the connection with the metric.
+\begin{proposition} If $\check{\gamma}_t$ is a developed most probable path of $\check{x}_t$ starting at $\check{o}$ and not singular, then it is the projection of a solution $\gamma_t$ of \eqref{MPPu} starting at $o$ with $\lambda_0$ vanishing on~$\calV_o$. \end{proposition} In other words, the dMPPs of $\check{x}_t$ are projections of the projections of the dMPPs of $x_t$ where the initial condition of the covector vanishes on $\calV_o$; paralelling O'Neills result in \cite{MR216432} for Riemannian submersion and geodesics.

+\begin{proof} Since $\calH$ is parallel with respect to $\nabla$, this implies that $E \cap \calV$ is parallel from compatibility of the connection with the metric.
 Using Proposition~\ref{prop:ConVert}, we are free to modify the connection $\nabla$ outside of $E\subseteq TM$.
-Choose a complement~$\calP$ to~$\calV$ such that $\calH \subseteq \calP$.
-With respect to $\calP$, we have well-defined horizontal lifts for all elements in $TN$.
-Without loss of generality, we may assume that $\nabla$ on $\calP$ is the pull-back connection of $\check \nabla$ on $TN$, in the sense that is satisfies \eqref{PBC} for horizontal lifts of all vector fields.
+Choose a complement~$\calP$ to~$\calV$ in $TM$ such that $\calH \subseteq \calP$.
+With respect to~$\calP$, we have well-defined horizontal lifts for all elements in $TN$.
+Without loss of generality, we may assume that~$\nabla$ on~$\calP$ is the pull-back connection of $\check \nabla$ on~$TN$, in the sense that is satisfies \eqref{PBC} for horizontal lifts of all vector fields.
 We may also assume that $\calV$ is parallel.

 We note the following about the torsion of $\nabla$.
 Let $X$ and $Y$ be vector fields on~$N$, while $V$ and $W$ are sections of $\calV$.
 Let $\calR$ be the curvature of $\calP$, that is the tensor